praveenhm/MLpipeline/dev/README.md

 ./runpod create
 ```

-If you want to change its default name (which is `acuvity.USER`), you can pass a `--name` argument.
+If you want to change its default name (which is `tanh.USER`), you can pass a `--name` argument.
 You can select a different GPU by passing the `--gpu-type` flag and passing the GPU that you want to use.
 You can retrieve a list of valid GPUs and their prices by running the `list-prices` command.
-By default it is going to create a pod with the image name set to `acuvity/docspipeline:GIT_BRANCH`.
+By default it is going to create a pod with the image name set to `tanh/docspipeline:GIT_BRANCH`.
 This means that as long as you have a PR open for your branch, you will get an up-to-date pod with your work.
 You can override this with the `--image-name` flag if so desired.